arifalmas/Tailwind-CSS-4.0/README.md

 Tailwind CSS 4.0 comes with some cool new tools for making your website look great:

 Using layers for different styles:

+With layers, the styles for .btn and .text-shadow won't mix up.